Fixed Indexed Annuities are safe and stable retirement investment annuities that provide investors with three primary benefits:

-- Guaranteed Earnings – the greatest positive factor to Fixed Index Annuities is the guaranteed principal that includes a possibility to make additional gains from appreciation in the stock market
+- Guaranteed Earnings – the greatest positive factor to Fixed Index Annuities is the guaranteed principal that includes the possibility to make additional gains from appreciation in the stock market.

 As with any realistically portrayed investment, there are potential downsides to Fixed Index Annuities.
 They are not right for every individual’s needs.
 The disadvantages to Indexed Annuities include the following:

 - Withdrawal limited to an annual basis – the withdrawal provision generally allows for a single free withdrawal per year, which means that it gets expensive if an unforeseen need arises requiring additional principal liquidity.

 - Interest crediting limitations – this comes down to the value of the index and market on a given day on which the insurance companies fix the comparison date.
 In other words, if the market suffers a substantial decline near the conclusion of the index term, then gains for possibly the entire year can vanish.

 - Limiting factors are restrictive – growth in these contracts is limited by the appropriately named limiting factor.

 A final consideration is the beauty of free withdrawal provisions in such a Fixed Index Annuity contract.
 Because a contract holder can simply use a free withdrawal opportunity once a year to take out what he or she needs, this makes the tool an extremely effective and great safe money planning strategy.
 These particular annuities are often more lucrative, efficient, and flexible than alternatively utilizing Index Annuities with Income Riders.